LGTMCU/Larduino_HSP/README.md

 ### Summary
 Larduino_HSP is 3'rd party hardware support package for LGT8F core based arduino boards.<br>
-The core of HSP is fork from arduino distribution.
-We have try best to keep all the standard <br>features compatible with current arduino world.
-So you can feel free to try resuse all of <br> the libraries which designed for arduino platform.<br><br>
+The backend of **HSP** fork from offical arduino distribution.
+We have try to keep all the standard <br>
+features compatible with arduino world.
+So feel free to resuse all of the libraries which designed for arduino platform.<br><br>
-LGT8F's core based microcontroller, e.g LGT8F328P has more advanced features which not <br>
+Microcontroller, based on LGT8F, e.g LGT8F328P has more advanced features which not <br>
 covered in standard arduino implementation. so there are also many new features merged to this<br> 3'rd party package.
 Important update and new features as following:<br>

 * *External/Internal crystal can be selected at runtime*